 Understanding trends in how your content is being delivered to different devices is key to determining how to optimize your content and its design (i.e., responsive design) for future publications.

 4. Bounce rates/time spent: An obvious goal (and one that’s critical to engagement) is to not lose your reader because you didn’t deliver on their expectation of what they were clicking on.
-A high bounce rate might mean just that.
+A high bounce rate KPI might mean just that.
 Another similar measure is how much time your audience is actually spending with your content.
 So what if you have 15,000 unique views if the average time spent is 12 seconds for a 30-page white paper?
 Both bounce rate percent and time spent metrics are good early indicators of how engaged the traffic to your content is.

 5. Heat maps and click patterns: There are many great tools out there that illustrate how your audience is engaging with a page and its content.
 One such tool, CrazyEgg, allows you to create heat maps to see what sections of a page are getting the most views.
+This is a very handy KPI when it comes time for redesigning a website page.

 In addition, tools like Google Analytics can offer in-page analytics to track click patterns.
 My company (Uberflip) also does this for digital content through our Zoom Points product.
 Such information is critical to understanding what is relevant to your audience, allowing you to optimize content and design based on your findings.